cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 ### ABCI++ Improvements and Remaining Shortcomings

-Before the release of ABCI++, `CheckTx` was the main mechanism the app had at its disposal to influence what made it to the mempool, and very indirectly what transactions got ultimately proposed in a block.
+Before the release of ABCI++, `CheckTx` was the main mechanism the app had at its disposal to influence what transactions made it to the mempool, and very indirectly what transactions got ultimately proposed in a block.
-Since ABCI 1.0 (the first part of ABCI++, shipped in `v0.37.x`), the application now has a say in what is proposed with `PrepareProposal` and `ProcessProposal`.
+Since ABCI 1.0 (the first part of ABCI++, shipped in `v0.37.x`), the application has a more direct say in what is proposed through `PrepareProposal` and `ProcessProposal`.

-This has greatly improved the ability for appchains to influence the contents of proposed block.
+This has greatly improved the ability for appchains to influence the contents of the proposed block.
-Further, it has enabled many new use cases for appchains.
+Further, ABCI++ has enabled many new use cases for appchains.
 However some issues remain with the current model:

-* We are using the same p2p network for disseminating transactions and consensus-related messages.
+* We are using the same P2P network for disseminating transactions and consensus-related messages.
 * Many mempool parameters are configured on a per-node basis by node operators, allowing the possibility of inconsistent mempool configuration across the network with potentially serious scalability effects
   (even causing unacceptable performance degradation in some extreme cases).
-* The mempool is using a basic (robust but suboptimal) flood algorithm
+* The current mempool implementation uses a basic (robust but sub-optimal) flood algorithm
-  * the CometBFT team are working on improving it as one of our current priorities, but any improvement we come up with must address the needs of a vast spectrum of applications, as well as be heavily scaled-tested in various scenarios (in an attempt to cover the applications' wide spectrum)
+  * the CometBFT team is working on improving it as one of our current priorities, but any improvement we come up with must address the needs of a vast spectrum of applications, as well as be heavily scaled-tested in various scenarios (in an attempt to cover the applications' wide spectrum)